wwcs2027/wwcs2027.github.io/speakers.md

 }
 </style>

-<p>Our invited speakers bring together expertise from across different fields of complex systems science — from human mobility and urban dynamics to network theory, opinion dynamics and linguistics — providing insights into how complexity emerges in nature and society.<br>
+<p>We aim to invite speakers that bring together expertise from across different fields of complex systems science, providing insights into how complexity emerges in nature and society.
+Stay tuned to see who will join us in such a wonderful experience!<br>

 <div class="speaker-container">